 Applying for status

 Status is also known as credit, advanced standing or recognition of prior learning.
-If you wish to apply for status for previous study, you should seek advice from the institution concerned rather than SATAC.
+If you wish to apply for status for previous study, you should seek advice from the university concerned rather than SATAC.
 They will advise you of the application process and any documentation they may require.

 Applicants not selected

-If you comply with all the application requirements but are unsuccessful and are still interested in studying at tertiary level, you should seek advice directly from the institutions on how you might increase your chances in a future application.
+If you comply with all the application requirements but are unsuccessful and are still interested in studying at postgraduate level, you should seek advice directly from the institutions on how you might increase your chances in a future application.